goFrendiAsgard/zaruba/README.md

 For more information about zaruba's docker image, please visit [dockerhub](https://hub.docker.com/repository/docker/stalchmst/zaruba).

-> **⚠️NOTE** There will be some limitations if you run zaruba container by using docker-desktop for mac/windows.
-Docker-desktop doesn't support host networking, so that you need to expose the ports manually (e.g: `docker run -d --name zaruba -p 8200-8300:8200-8300 -v "$(pwd):/project" stalchmst/zaruba:latest`)
+> **⚠️NOTE** There will be some limitations if you run zaruba container using docker-desktop for mac/windows.
+For example, docker-desktop doesn't support host networking, so that you need to expose the ports manually (e.g: `docker run -d --name zaruba -p 8200-8300:8200-8300 -v "$(pwd):/project" stalchmst/zaruba:latest`)

 ## From source